Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-apisurface-serviceclientconstructor" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

-The service speaks about specific operations in a cross-language manner within outbound materials (such as documentation, blogs, and public speaking).
-The service can't be consistent across languages if the same operation is referred to by different verbs in different languages.

-{% include requirement/MUST id="ts-apisurface-supportallfeatures" %} support 100% of the features provided by the Azure service the client library represents.

-Gaps in functionality cause confusion and frustration among developers.
-A feature may be omitted if there isn't support on the platform.
-For example, a library that depends on local file system access may not work in a browser.

 {% include requirement/SHOULD id="ts-use-constructor-overloads" %} provide overloaded constructors for all client construction scenarios.

 Don't use static methods to construct a client unless an overload would be ambiguous.
 Prefix the static method with `from` if you require a static constructor.